dongmingh/v1performance/README.md

   - recHist: This parameter indicates if brief history of the run will be saved.
 If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
 Otherwise, no history is saved.
   - constFreq: frequency in ms for the transaction rate.
   - devFreq: deviation of frequency in ms for the transaction rate.
 A random frequency is calculated between constFrq-devFreq and constFrq+devFreq for the next transaction.
+The value is set to default value, 0, if this value is not set in the user input json file.
 All transactions are sent at constant rate if this number is set to 0.

 + **ccType**: chaincode type